 Void filling – Low-pressure injection of a grout slurry to fill the space between the foundation and the failing soil.

-Let the professionals at Pro Foundation Technology inspect your home in Kansas City, Overland Park, Columbia, Raytown, and the surrounding area.
+Contact the professionals at Pro Foundation Technology to inspect your home in Kansas City, Overland Park, Columbia, Raytown, and the surrounding area.